Railway-Op-Sim/GB-ChathamMainLine-Medway/README.md

 ## Chatham Main Line Rochester to Faversham + Medway Valley & Sheerness Lines

-Chislehurst Junction is a major point on both the Chatham and Southeastern Main Lines, allowing servics to travel between Victoria, Blackfriars, Cannon Street, and Charing Cross and both main Lines, and receives, a very intense service.
-Can you keep up with the trains and make sure they reach their destinations on time?
+The Chatham Main Line is a busy railway stretching from Central London and the West End in the North through the London commuter towns of Medway, Sittingbourne, Faversham, Whitstable, Herne Bay, Ramsgate, Canterbury and many more.
+It is a vital link to the south coast, providing faster and more direct services than the South Eastern Main Line and serving more communities than HS1 could ever dream of.
+Despite the importance, much of the line, even within London, is only double tracked, leaving only short sections of track for trains to overtake.
+Can you accurately signal and route trains to make sure everyone gets to there destinations on time?
+Id you can, you can safely claim you are better than both Southeastern and Thameslink combined.

 Includes:
-Chatham Mainline from beckenham Hill/Beckenham Jnc to Farningham Road/Eynsford Southeastern Main line from Grove to Petts Wood Bromley North line operating a shuttle between Grove Park and Bromley North 3 times per hours Off Peak and Peak hourtimetables providing 12 hours of signalling and routing Faithfully recreated track, switch and signalling layouts using real world data
+<br>Chatham Main Line from Rochester Bridge Junction to Faversham Junction
+<br>North Kent Line from Higham Tunnel to Strood for HS1 and Thameslink services
+<br>Sheerness Line from Sittingbourne / Newington to Sheerness-on-Sea
+<br>Medway Valley Line from Strood to Paddock Wood, with services running onwards to Tonbridge
+<br>Off Peak and Peak Hour timetables totaling 12 hours of signalling
+<br>Faithfully re-created track, switch, and signalling layouts using real world data

 Off Peak Services:
+<br>1tph St Pancras to Ramsgate via Gaversham
+<br>2tph Luton to Rainham via Greenwich
 <br>1tph Victoria to Ramsgate via Faversham
-<br>1tph Victoria to Ramsgate via Ashford Int'l
 <br>1tph Victoria to Dover Priory via Faversham
 <br>1tph Victoria to Gillingham
-<br>1tph Victoria to Ashford International
-<br>1tph Charing Cross to Ramsgate via Tonbridge
-<br>2tph Charing Cross to Hastings
-<br>2tph Cannon Street to Oprington via Grove Park
+<br>2tph Sittingbourne to Sheerness-on-Sea
-<br>2tph Sevenoaks via Grove Park
-<br>3pth Grove Park to Bromley North
-<br>2tph Victoria to Orpington
+<br>2tph Strood to Tonbridge

 Additional Peak Services:
-<br>2tph Charing Cross to Tunbridge Wells
-<br>2tph Victoria to Bromley South
-<br>1tph Victoria to Gillingham
+<br>1tph Ramsgate to Cannon Street (London-bound only)
 <br>1tph Broadstairs to Cannon Street (London-bound only)
+<br>1tph St Pancras to Faversham
-<br>1tph Ramsgate to Cannon Street (London-bound only)
+<br>1tph Gillingham to Cannon Street via Gravesend

 ![Image of Current State of Map](Images/ChathamMainLine-Medway.bmp)